VittorioAltagracia/Universal_Source/README.md

  As well as people who generally want to have a source of truth for most common questions a ‘newcomer’ may have

-# Disclaimer

-The project is still in development and the data needs to be moved to a remote server, currently, the app fetches the data from a local JSON server.